kontext-e/jqassistant-git-plugin/README.md

 Download the desired version from maven (e.g. [here](https://mvnrepository.com/artifact/de.kontext-e.jqassistant.plugin/jqassistant.plugin.git)) and put the jar in the jqassistant plugins directory.

 ## Changelog

+- Version 2.2.3:
+  - Added version property to better work with jQA.
+Note that this requires jQAssistant 2.3.0 or above.
+There have been no other changes, so for compatibility reasons version 2.2.2 is still viable.

 - Version 2.2.:
   - If a repository has already been scanned and a range is given that ends in a branch name (or "head" or ends with ".."), the plugin will automatically find the most recent commit in the neo4J database and continue scanning from there.
 A starting range must still be given, but it will be overwritten.